akshay196/project_documentation/chapter1/installation.md

 Create a new virtual machine and import existing disk image i.e. downloaded disk.
 To run well, it should have minimum,
  - 8 GB of RAM
- - 4 virtual CPUs allocation
+ - 4 virtual CPUs

 ### Launch virtual machine

 Start up your virtual machine.
-Once it is booted successfully, it will ask for credentials to login in.
+Once it is booted successfully, it will ask for credentials to login.

 ![appliance screen](../images/chapter1/appliance_screen.png "Appliance Screen")